art terms used by today's painting artists

 Painting has its own art terms of the styles, materials and techniques.
 Art is a universal language that transcends geographical borders and cultural barriers.

-The types of paint used, the medium chosen, the composition and even the art supplies all have a role to play in constructing the final piece of art.
+The types of paint we use, the composition and even the art supplies all have a role to play in constructing the final piece of art.

 Dictionary of painting art termsThe Painting Art Lingo